-One of the world's most common zoonoses, particularly in poor rural settings.
-Most cases in Northern Europe and North America are acquired overseas and/or from consuming unpasteurized milk or milk products.
+Brucellosis is one of the world's most common zoonoses, particularly in poor rural settings.
+Most cases in northern Europe and North America are acquired overseas and/or from consuming unpasteurized milk or milk products.

 Rarely fatal, but relapse can occur with debilitating and economically devastating effects.
-It is considered a bioterrorist agent, is easily spread by aerosol, and is a significant hazard in microbiology laboratories.
+It is considered a bioterrorism agent, is easily spread by aerosol, and is a significant hazard in microbiology laboratories.

 Can affect any organ system and therefore presents in a variety of ways, especially as a prolonged fever of unknown origin, with associated rheumatic features.